backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/CodeDeploy.md

 - Replaces the instances in the deployment group with *new instances* and deploys the latest application revision to them.
 After instances in the replacement environment are registered with load balancer, *instances from the original environment are deregistered and can be terminated*.
 	- ![[attachments/Pasted image 20220517100450.png]]
 - Must have an *ASG* and *Load Balancer*.

+> [!question]- A Developer is setting up a code update to Amazon **ECS** using AWS CodeDeploy.
+The Developer needs to complete the code update quickly.
+Which of the following deployment types should the Developer use?
+> *Blue/Green* since we cannot use in-place for ECS.

 ### Permissions
 - **IAM Instance Profile**: give *EC2 instances* the permissions to *access both S3/GitHub*